wp-plugins/antispam-for-all-fields/readme.txt

 = I have a lot of questions and I want support where can I go? =

-The support forums over here, drop me a tweet to notify me of your support topic over here.<br>
+<a href="http://pluginsupport.mijnpress.nl/">http://pluginsupport.mijnpress.nl/</a> or drop me a tweet to notify me of your support topic over here.<br>
 I always check my tweets, so mention my name with @ramonfincken and your problem.